-Know the Cost of Living Before Moving to Spain
+Know the Cost of Living in Spain Before the Move

 Choose the Best Place

-Are you thinking about buying or renting a place?
-Generally, house prices, if you are buying, are similar to those in the States.
+If you’re thinking about buying real estate, house prices are similar to those in the States.
 But one of the best financial tips is to check different regions since costs can vary from one place to another.
 But if you want to rent a house, it’s cheaper to do it overseas.

-Whether you are relocating to Madrid or some smaller place, you need to think about your daily commute.
+Whether you are relocating to the capital city or some smaller place, you should think about your daily commute.
 Public transportation ranges from modern metros to speed rails.
 Prices of transportation are affordable.
-They can vary by region, but in general, the bus will cost you around 1.5 EUR, while a single metro ticket is 2 EUR.
+They can vary by region, but in general, the bus will cost you around $1.78, while a single metro ticket is $2.37.
 Using trains is one of the cheapest ways to travel.

 Shipping a Car Across the World

-When you’re traveling across the world, you should consider taking your precious four-wheeler with you.
+When you’re traveling across the world, you should consider taking your precious vehicle with you.
 You will make use of your car for getting to work or just getting around the area.
-If you are considering overseas vehicle shipping, you should exchange your license for a valid Spanish permit.
+If you are considering overseas vehicle shipping, exchange your license for a valid national permit.
 The one you have will be valid for six months, and you can exchange it at any Provincial Traffic Department.

 Education and Healthcare